bsc-pm-ompss-at-fpga/ait/README.md

 ##### Xilinx Vivado

-Follow installation instructions from Xilinx Vivado, Citis HLS and SDK, as well as the device support for the devices you're working, should be enabled during setup.
+Follow installation instructions for Xilinx Vivado, Vitis HLS and SDK, as well as enable support during setupt for the devices you plan to use.
 However, components can be added or removed afterwards.

 Current version supports Vivado 2021.1 onwards.

 # Installation

+## Using pip

 You can use `pip` to easily install `ait` on your system:

     python3 -m pip install ait-bsc

-# Development
+## Manual installation

-1. Make sure you have the following packages installed on your system.
+1. Make sure you have the following packages installed on your system

     * `git-lfs` ([Git Large File Storage](https://git-lfs.github.com))
     * `setuptools >= 61.0` ([setuptools](https://setuptools.pypa.io/en/latest/userguide/quickstart.html#installation))